3611 NewsThe Herald's Voice

 Prophetic Fulfillment

-While people are saying, 'There is peace and security,' then sudden destruction will come upon them as labor pains come upon a pregnant woman, and they will not escape.
+For when they say, 'Peace and security,' then sudden destruction will come upon them, as labor pains come upon a pregnant woman, and they will not escape.

 Why this passage